 “Why can’t boys just move on?”

 These are words I hear from girls / women every single time they’re talking about their ex-boyfriends.
-I’ll be in a restaurant and hear two girls talking about how their ex-boyfriend unexpectedly gave them a call.
+I’ll be in a restaurant like Pita Pit (click here to learn about healthy fast food franchise)and hear two girls talking about how their ex-boyfriend unexpectedly gave them a call.
 I’ll be with a friend and she’ll laugh as an ex-boyfriend suddenly texts them out of the blue.
 I’ll be around a girl, and she’ll call one of her girlfriends proclaiming how she tried keeping her ex in her life as a friend… but it’s just not working out because he’s acting like a child.

 I don’t want to be like those guys.
 I want to be a good guy.
 I want to be a great ex.
 I want to be as far away as possible from my ex-girlfriend: out of sight and out of mind.
 I blocked her, her family, and her close friends from social media.
 I even went so far to delete our private blog: our memories.
 It is and was the healthy thing to do.